top of page

 Vol 10, Issue 3

-In this study of 17 women's intercultural courtship experiences, it was difficult for them to find Western men who were looking for serious relationships.
-The topic of intercultural courtships brings to light the highly educated single Chinese women who straddle the world of a global cosmopolitan professional elite, and the world of a developing Chinese economy where traditional features like filial piety and guanxi (social connections) still endure.
+The "leftover women" phenomenon has attracted much attention in recent years.
+Many of these single, never-married women have adopted the alternative partner choice strategy of choosing Western men, in the belief that they would be more open-minded about their economic accomplishments than patriarchal Chinese men.
+In this study of 17 single professional women's intercultural courtship experiences in Shanghai, it was found that they faced many caveats.
+In reality, it was difficult for them to find equally accomplished Western men who were looking for serious relationships.
+Those who were high-flying executives were often orientalist or licentious, and those who were unambitious were resented and scorned (by the women).
+Economic criteria aside, one key criterion that the Western men had to fulfil was to know Chinese in order to communicate with the women's parents.
+The topic of intercultural courtships brings to light the haigui (overseas returnee) identity of the "leftover women" who straddle the world of a global cosmopolitan professional elite, and the world of a developing Chinese economy where traditional features like filial piety and guanxi (social connections) still endure.

 Sage Open.jpg